scalalandio/chimney/docs/docs/supported-transformations.md

     ```

 As you can see, the transformed value will automatically preserve the field name for which failure happened.

+!!! tip

+    The intution is that we are pointing at a field in a `case class` and provide a value for it.

+    However, Chimney is **not** limited to `case class`es and we can provide a value for **every** constructor's
+    argument as long as it has a matching `val`, that we can use in `_.targetName` hint.

 The requirements to use a value provision are as following: